-

 Charles got invited to join the expedition of HMS Beagle as a naturalist.
 They set off on 27th December 1831 when Darwin was aged 22 and were almost gone for five years.
 They visited a place called the Galapagos Islands.
 Darwin enjoyed visiting it.
 The wildlife there has almost all the reptiles and half the world’s plant in three islands.
 At the time they were not found anywhere else.
 (A.B.)

-Charles Darwin was one of the most well known and clever scientists in England and the slothworld.
+Charles Darwin was one of the most well known and clever scientists in England and the world.
 His life was full of adventure and curiosity but, at 8, his mum passed away and Charles went to boarding school along with his five siblings.

 When Charles left school, his father wanted him to got to Edinburgh and study about being a doctor but when Charles had been there for two years, he left.
 He found it dull andhated the sight of blood so he headed to Cambridge for a general degree.
 His dad then hoped for him to become a vicar but, again, this was not what Charles wanted to be.
 He became fascinated in natural history and set off on his first quest.